Deadline for Residency Applications – Read if you are over 60 years and have not yet applied for Residency

-Note: you only need to obtain Insurance for the Sponsoree / Spouse – the other person’s insurance has been correctly processed by the system
+Note: you only need to obtain Insurance for the Sponsoree / Spouse – the other person’s insurance should be correctly processed by the system

 Renewing your Residency Permit

-If you have already applied and obtained residency via the online system, currently you cannot renew your residency online by selecting the renew button approx. 1 month before your current residency permit expires.
+If you have already applied and obtained residency via the online system, you should renew your residency online by selecting the renew button approx. 1 month before your current residency permit expires.

 Short Term Residence Permit

 New Residence Permits and Visas Regulation were introduced on 23 October 2019.
-Foreigners wishing to stay in the TRNC for longer than their entry visa period, must apply (and meet the requirements) for a residence permit, if they are not otherwise legally permitted to stay in the country.
+Foreigners wishing to stay in the TRNC for longer than their entry visa period, must apply (and meet the requirements) for a Temporary Residence permit, if they are not otherwise legally permitted to stay in the country.

 Work Permits, Business Establishment Permits and Permanent Residence are considered, for the purpose of this regulation, as Residence Permits, and a separate Residence Permit is not required.

-Short-term residence permit are generally issued, for a maximum period of one year, however, foreigners over 60s years of age may be issued with a Residence Permit of 2 years duration.
-The duration of the short-term residence permit is decided based on the person’s request, reason and other issues related to residence permit.
+Temporary residence permits are generally issued, for a maximum period of one year, however, foreigners over 60s years of age may be issued with a Residence Permit of 2 years duration.
+The duration of the temporary residence permit is decided based on the person’s request, reason and other issues related to residence permit.

-Foreigners who are eligible to apply for a short-term residence permit:
+Foreigners who are eligible to apply for a Temporary residence permit:

 Foreigners who own immovable property in the TRNC and their family members